jupyter-widgets/ipywidgets/docs/source/embedding.md

 This creates the stand-alone file `export.html`.
-To view the file, either start an HTTP server, such as the [HTTP server](https://docs.python.org/3.6/library/http.server.html#module-http.server) in the Python standard library. or just open it in your web browser (by double-clicking on the file, or by writing `file:///path/to/file` in your browser search bar).
+To view the file, either start an HTTP server, such as the [HTTP server](https://docs.python.org/3.6/library/http.server.html#module-http.server) in the Python standard library, or just open it in your web browser (by double-clicking on the file, or by writing `file:///path/to/file` in your browser search bar).